Make Everything Great Again

 Make Everything Great Again was a street art mural by artists Dominykas Čečkauskas and Mindaugas Bonanu.
 It was located on the wall of the barbecue restaurant Keulė Rūkė (Lithuanian for "Smoking Pig" (literal translation "The pig was smoking")) in the railway station area of old town of Vilnius in Lithuania.
+The name is a play on words to suggest the pig is either smoking a cigarette, or that the meat is smoked.

 The mural depicting then U.S. Republican presidential candidate Donald Trump giving a fraternal kiss to the Russian president Vladimir Putin was unveiled in May 2016.
 The caption Make Everything Great Again plays on Trump's campaign slogan "Make America Great Again".

 The Keulė Rūkė restaurant closed its doors in October 2019.
-Since July 2019, the mural was reported to have been painted over with a message "make empathy great again", although a small version of the original mural remained on a wall in the inner courtyard of the building.
+Since July 2019, the mural was reported to have been painted over with the message "make empathy great again", although a small version of the original mural remained on a wall in the inner courtyard of the building.

 History

 Background

 The artwork was unveiled in May 2016.
 Make Everything Great Again appeared on the wall after Vladimir Putin and Donald Trump exchanged statements of mutual admiration, with the President of Russia describing Donald Trump as "a very colorful person, talented without any doubt," with Donald Trump replying that it was "a great honor to be so nicely complimented by a man so highly respected within his own country and beyond."